tc39/proposal-ses/README.md

          SES realm.

        * The own enumerable properties from `endowments` are then copied onto this global.
-Note that this copying happens *after* `makeSESRealm` binds the evaluators, so that the caller of `confine` has the option to endow a SES realm with different evaluators of its own choosing.
+This copying happens *after* `makeSESRealm` binds the evaluators, so that the caller of `confine` has the option to endow a SES realm with different evaluators of its own choosing.

        * Evaluate `src` as if by calling the `eval` method originally added to `freshGlobal` prior to copying in the endowments.